mpicek/reCNN_visual_prosthesis/DOCUMENTATION.md

  - [neuralpredictors](https://github.com/sinzlab/neuralpredictors)
  - [predict_neural_responses](https://github.com/lucabaroni/predict_neural_responses)

-In this document, we describe how these libraries are incorporated in the code.
+In this document, we describe how these libraries are incorporated in the code along with a brief description of other folders and files in this repository.

 ### predict_neural_responses